Godwords Amedome: Jonava

 On 31 July 2023, his contract was terminated with MTK Budapest and signed for a Lithuanian second division team Jonava.

 Snina

-On 22 July 2024, Godwords signed a contract with Slovakian club MFK Snina.
-On 31 August 2024, during a league match against MFK Vranov, Godwords was shown a red card and received a three-week suspension following a confrontation with an opposing player.
-Additionally, the match was overshadowed by racist chants from MFK Vranov supporters directed at Amedome, resulting in a €700 fine imposed on the club for the behavior of its fans.
-Godwords returned to the squad on 29 September 2024 in a match against MŠK Lučenec.
+On 22 July 2024, Godwords signed a contract with Slovak club MFK Snina.
+On 31 August 2024, in a league match against MFK Vranov nad Topľou, he was shown a red card and subsequently received a three-week suspension following a confrontation with an opposing player.
+During the same match, MFK Vranov was fined €700 by the Slovak Football Association after racist chants were reported from sections of the home supporters directed at Godwords.
+He returned to the squad on 29 September 2024 in a match against MŠK Lučenec.
 Six days later, on 6 October 2024, he scored his first goal for MFK Snina in a league match against Poprad.
+In January 2026, the club confirmed that Godwords was not included in the winter preparation squad and would leave MFK Snina due to unresolved visa issues, despite the club’s intention to retain him.